 There are a few pros to using Google Site Kit.
 First and foremost, it does make it easy to install Google Analytics on your site without messing with your code.
 The rest of the connections are helpful too, since connecting all those services can be intimidating and difficult for beginners or anyone who isn’t familiar with adding code to a website.

-The few dashboard reports that Site Kit has are moderately helpful, although they’ll be much more helpful if Google Analytics 4 reports are added.
+The few dashboard reports that Site Kit has are moderately helpful.
 It’s useful to have basic traffic stats, keyword stats, AdWords earnings, and other performance numbers right in the WordPress dashboard.

 Of course, the other pro of Google Site Kit is that it’s free.